 If you are currently a practitioner of Bikram Yoga, feel free to continue your practice as long as possible, under the advice of your doctor or midwife.
 Many women have practiced right up until delivery.
 Once you complete your 13th week, your teacher can instruct you in the modifications for pregnant women.
 To see illustrations and descriptions, ask at the front desk.
 You may notice that the practice is very challenging in the first trimester as you are adjusting to hormones and increased blood volume.

 Many women may feel intimidated by the heat of the room.
 Doctors often caution women from saunas and jacuzzis.
-Unlike a jacuzzi or a sauna, the body temperature rises minimally during a Bikram Yoga class, on average 0.6 degrees, because of all of the sweating and liberal use of fans.
+Unlike a jacuzzi or a sauna, the body temperature rises minimally during a Hot Yoga class, on average 0.6 degrees, because of all of the sweating and liberal use of fans.
 You have nothing to worry about.
 Do the best that you can.
 You may even want to bring a thermometer to class to prove to yourself that you and your baby are okay.

 Important notes for pregnant women: